Massive Attack publish Tyndall Centre for Climate Change Live Music Roadmap

-Massive Attack today published an open resource to the music industry, the Roadmap to Super Low Carbon Live Music, commissioned by the band & produced by the Tyndall Centre for Climate Change Research – a specialist body that brings together scientists, engineers, economists, and social scientists to accelerate society’s transition to a sustainable low carbon future and avert climate catastrophe.
+Massive Attack has published an open resource to the music industry, the Roadmap to Super Low Carbon Live Music, commissioned by the band and produced by the Tyndall Centre for Climate Change Research – a specialist body that brings together scientists, engineers, economists and social scientists to accelerate society’s transition to a sustainable, low-carbon future and avert climate catastrophe.

-A full summary of the Tyndall Centre key recommendations is now available.
+See a full summary of the key recommendations

-The band are also excited to be working with industrialist Dale Vince and Ecotricity to design bespoke partnerships with a wide variety of music arenas and venues – so we can create far greater renewable energy capacity for the UK grid, help train event staff to run and generate sustainable operations, and to introduce vegan food options in front and back of house set ups.
+The band are also excited to work with industrialist Dale Vince and Ecotricity to design bespoke partnerships with a wide variety of music arenas and venues – so we can create far greater renewable energy capacity for the UK grid, help train event staff to run and generate sustainable operations, and to introduce vegan food options in front and back of house set-ups.

-“Fossil fuel companies seem to have no problem at all getting huge subsidies from government, but where is the plan for investment in clean battery technology, clean infrastructure or decarbonized food supply for a live music sector that generates £4.6 billion for the economy every year & employs more than 200k dedicated people?
+“Fossil fuel companies seem to have no problem at all getting huge subsidies from government, but where is the plan for investment in clean battery technology, clean infrastructure or decarbonised food supply for a live music sector that generates £4.6 billion for the economy every year and employs more than 200k dedicated people?
 It simply doesn’t exist.”

 Professor Carly McLachlan, Director of Tyndall Manchester